Prelf1992/LLM-Orchestration-Framework/README.md

 * Commit 77: Refactor: Optimize performance of component for faster execution. at 2025-01-17 14:00:20
 * Commit 78: Build: Clean up algorithm for better maintainability. at 2025-01-20 09:14:07
 * Commit 79: Docs: Configure CI for tests to improve user experience. at 2025-01-20 14:21:36
+* Commit 80: CI: Improve styling of dependencies to enhance functionality. at 2025-01-20 13:25:22